-Director Duties carried out on management or supervisory bodies Director of Sherpa on Management Committee of Global Sustainable Electricity Partnership (G-SEP) Li Lequan Senior Vice-President of State Grid International Development Corporation Limited Member of the Board of Directors of ElectraNet Omar Al-Waha ibi CEO Electricity Holding Member of the Board of Oman Broad Band Company Member of the Board of Gulf Cooperative Council Interconnection Authority CEO of Nama Group Jorge Magalhães Correia Chairman of the Board of Directors and CEO of Fidelidade - Companhia de Seguros, S.A.
-Chairman of the Board of Directors and of the Advisory Board of Luz Saúde, S.A.
-Member of the Board of Directors of Banco Comercial Português, S.A.
-Vice-President of the Portuguese Insurers Association Member of the Geneva Association
+Director Duties carried out on management or supervisory bodies Guangchao Zhu Deputy Head Engineer at the State Grid Corporation of China General Director of the Department of International Cooperation at the State Grid Corporation of China Chairman of the Board of Directors at NGCP, Philippines Board Member of HKEI in Hong Kong, China Mengrong Cheng Deputy Director General of the Department of International Cooperation at the State Grid Corporation of China President of the State Grid Corporation of China US Office Acting Chief of GEIDCO North America Office President of SGCC U.S. Office Director of Sherpa on Management Committee of Global Sustainable Electricity Partnership (G-SEP) Lequan Li Senior Vice-President of State Grid International Development Corporation Limited Member of the Board of Directors of AusNet Omar Al-Wahaibi CEO Electricity Holding Member of the Board of Directors of Oman Broad Band Company Member of the Board of Directors of Gulf Cooperative Council Interconnection Authority CEO of Nama Group Jorge Magalhães Correia Chairman of the Board of Directors and CEO of Fidelidade - Companhia de Seguros, S.A.
+Chairman of the Board of Directors of Luz Saúde, S.A.
+Non-executive Vice President of the Board of Directors of Banco Comercial Português, S.A.

 Upon their appointment, the non-executive directors named above stated that they were available to perform their duties in order to achieve established goals.

 This availability has been proven through their attendance at meetings of the management and supervisory bodies and through their work carried out within REN.